 Do you have a student loan?
 Are you earning at the level where you’re making re-payments?
 Are you doing this via self-assessment?
 You are?
 Then be sure to seek expert advice.

-(This article applies if, when you took out your student loan, you were living in England or Wales)
+This article applies if, when you took out your student loan, you were living in England or Wales.
+Find more information about student loans here.

 THE BASICS - 2 PLANS